Pomona-ITS/HPC-Tech-Tutorials/design/vendors/Pure Storage/install_notes_04112018.md

 SMTP relay.pomona.edu

-Latest Puriry (OS) code version installed - 5.0.6
+Latest Purity (OS) code version installed - 5.0.6

 Access to Support Portal enabled post-config.
 Ken created a username on their SaaS cloud using my email address.
 Got access after getting an email and confirming the link.